 Oracle ACFS runs on operating system platforms as a native file system technology supporting native operating system file system application programming interfaces (APIs).
 Consequently, backup applications that access files using the native operating system file system interfaces are able to access and backup Oracle ACFS file systems and other native operating system file systems.
 Oracle ACFS snapshots can be dynamically created and used to present a consistent, on-line view of an active file system to a backup application.

 Backup applications that use interfaces other than the standard operating system interfaces (read or write) are not supported with Oracle ACFS.
-For example, Windows backup applications that depend upon the presence of reparse points or the Windows Volume Shadow Copy Service (VSS) are not supported.

 When Oracle ACFS is used with Oracle Recovery Manager (RMAN) backups or restore, you should tune RMAN to improve performance because the default values may not be ideal for Oracle ACFS file systems.
 For example, you can adjust RMAN parameters to match the buffer size with the volume stripe width or Oracle ASM AU size.
 Also, you can adjust the number of buffers to match the number of devices in the Oracle ASM disk group.